-Source detection candidates are identified by a wavelet transformation method, using the wavdetect tool.
-(The version of wavdetect used for CSC is a slightly modified version of the CIAO 4.0 tool.)
+Source detection candidates are identified by a wavelet transformation method, using the wavdetect tool (the version of wavdetect used for CSC is a slightly modified version of the CIAO 4.8 tool).

-The exposure maps created in the calibrate pipeline and the combined, exposure-corrected background map for the OBI are both included in the source detection.
+The exposure maps and background map are both included in the source detection pipeline.

-The detections are combined by comparing the smallest blocking factor (i.e. highest resolution) results first across all energy bands.
-If the detection appears in multiple energy bands at the same blocking factor, the entry with the highest detect significance is chosen.
+The detections are combined by comparing the results across all energy bands.
+If the detection appears in multiple energy bands, the entry with the highest detect significance is chosen.